wncc/Hello-FOSS/README.md

 Open Source can be daunting at first, How would I get started?
 Will they accept me?
 Will ..anyone accept me?
 Relax!
 If you're clueless, watch this recent introductory session by us - [Panel Discussion with GSoCers](https://youtu.be/UtmGnnutXeo)

+Under this initiative Hello FOSS, we bring to you various projects from diverse fields which you can contribute to and start your open source journey.
+To begin with, listed below are the projects that are being launched.
+We will soon be adding more projects to help you get started easily with projects that match your skills.
+Choose your field of interest and get started!

+- **Data Structures and Algorithms** : For those interested in algorithms and data structures , head [here](https://github.com/wncc/Hello-FOSS-DSA).

+- **Machine Learning** : This project is suitable for anyone who would like to contribute to machine learning be it a beginner or an expert.
+Head [here](https://github.com/wncc/Hello-FOSS-ML) to know more!

+- **Chat Application** : If you are interested in development, head [here](https://github.com/wncc/Hello-FOSS-Chat) to contribute to this chat application.
+The basic prototype is ready but with your contributions this project can be improved on multiple folds.
+Check out the issues listed and get started!

+- **Scientific Calculator** : Contribute to this android application to build a fully functional scientific application!
+Head [here](https://github.com/wncc/Hello-FOSS-Calci) to know more and get started!

 Join our [Telegram group](https://t.me/joinchat/Go8oWRUqXsSufvCA75qMUQ) for discussing your doubts.